The Arts Society Paris Programme 2021-2022

 14:00 ANNUAL GENERAL MEETING

-The convocation to the AGM has been sent individually to members.
-It is also available online: click here.
+The convocation to the AGM will be sent individually to members.

 THE WATERCOLOUR WORLD PROJECT.

 The Watercolour World (TWW), a new online project which uses an overlooked artform to help reveal the world as it looked before photography, was launched in 2019.
 The Watercolour World is the brainchild of Fred Hohler.

 Fred Hohler is the British former diplomat who founded the Public Catalogue Foundation in 2002, which photographed and published over 200,000 oil paintings in public ownership in Britain for the first time.

 The poetry of Vermeer’s paintings is immediate and recognizable, yet impossible to describe and explain.
 It is not the narrative, for there is hardly any, that holds the viewer’s attention, but something more universal.
 In Vermeer’s hands, the scenes are at once heightened and familiar, reminding us of fleeting

 Jane E. Choy-Thurlow is a docent and enjoys giving lectures and tours at the Mauritshuis, Prince William V gallery and Huygens Museum Hofwijck in The Hague, The Netherlands.
 A few of the many exhibits in the Mauritshuis she has been part of are: the legendary Johannes Vermeer exhibit, Rembrandt by Himself and Holbein, Portraitist of the Renaissance.